top of page

 By remaining a private-pay provider, I am able to offer thoughtful, personalized care and practice in a way that aligns with my clinical judgment and commitment to long-term, wholehearted presence with my clients.

-How frequently do I need to have counseling sessions?
+How frequently do I need to have therapy sessions?

 Generally, I recommend that all clients begin with weekly sessions for at least the first month.
 Establishing consistency early on helps build momentum, build therapeutic rapport, deepen the work, and create meaningful progress.